 When last we saw Hunter, Wrecker, Tech, Echo, Crosshair, Omega, and the gang, their home on Kamino had been destroyed and they all set off toward an uncertain future.
 We’d imagine that future will include more showdowns with the growing Empire and probably feature lots of cameos.

 If The Book of Boba Fett taught us anything it’s that The Mandalorian is the current crown jewel of Star Wars.
 So of course the show’s main character is coming back, for a new season that won’t just pick up where season two left off (the two Mando-centric episodes of Book of Boba took care of that).
 Now we’ll see what’s next for our helmeted hero and his ward Grogu, who now has his very own suit of Mandalorian armor.
-A release date has yet to be set but a new article revealed that it could be out later this year as production has already been completed.
+At D23, a new trailer and a release date of February 2023 were revealed.

 A lot of great news came during the Star Wars Celebration.
 Katee Sackhoff confirmed that her character B0-Katan would return, and teased that her character “may have some unfinished business.”
 A trailer also premiered at Celebration, but will not be released online because the show doesn’t premiere until next year.
 But io9 did attend, and you can read about what we saw here.

 We recently learned that Bryce Dallas Howard will return to direct an episode in the third season as well as Greef Karga himself, Carl Weathers.